EENI Global Business School.

 1. European Union

-1. Turkey has a Customs Union with the European Union;
+1. Turkey has a Customs Union with the EU

-2. Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkey, Turkmenistan, and Uzbekistan are members of the Economic Commission for Europe (UNECE);
+2. Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkey, Turkmenistan, and Uzbekistan are members of the UNECE

-3. Turkey has a free trade agreement with the European Free Trade Association (EFTA).
+3. Turkey has a Trade Agreement with the EFTA

 2. With the American Economic Area